Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 \subsection{Relaxing the monotonicity assumption}

-Assumption \ref{as:mono} can be quite restrictive, as it requires the treatment to affect selection in only one direction for all the units, even though the treatment may affect selection through multiple channels.
-When multiple sources of sample selection are observed, the monotonicity assumption can be relaxed by allowing each source to exhibit monotonicity independently, potentially with different signs.
-For instance, take the example where the treatment is a scholarship aimed to increase university students' performance.
-The scholarship might influence selection in the treatment group through two distinct mechanisms: decreasing dropout rates (positive monotonicity) and increasing graduation rates (negative monotonicity).
+Assumption \ref{as:mono} can be restrictive, as it requires the treatment to affect selection in only one direction for all the units, even when selection may respond to treatment through multiple channels.
+Similarly, Assumption \ref{as:sele} implies that all unobservables affecting selection can be summarized in a single scalar, ruling out different unobservables affecting selection in distinct ways.
+When multiple sources of selection are observed, the monotonicity assumption can be relaxed by allowing each source to exhibit monotonicity independently, potentially with different signs.
+For instance, consider a scholarship program designed to improve academic performance.
+Such a scholarship may affect selection through two distinct mechanisms: reducing dropout rates (positive monotonicity) while increasing graduation rates (negative monotonicity).

-Suppose that there are $J$ different sources of sample selection, where $s_{it}^{j}$ is a binary variable equal to 0 if the unit $i$ leaves the sample because of source $j$ and 1 otherwise.
+Suppose that there are $J$ different sources of sample selection, where $s_{it}^{j}$ is a binary variable equal to 0 if unit $i$'s outcome is not observed because of source $j$ and 1 otherwise.
 In the previous example, $J=2$, with $s_{it}^{1}$ equal to 0 if the student $i$ drops out at period $t$, and $s_{it}^{2} = 0$ if the student graduates.
 By definition, these sources are mutually exclusive, meaning that when a unit leaves the sample, it is due to a specific source $j$.
 For instance, students may leave the sample either because they graduated or because they dropped out before completing the degree, but both events cannot happen simultaneously.
 This framework allows the expression of the generic selection indicator as the product of the different sources of selection: $S_{it} = \prod_{j=1}^{J}s_{it}^{j}$, where the mutual exclusivity of the sources implies that $\sum_{j = 1}^{J}s_{it}^{j} \in \{J-1, J\}$ $ \forall i,t$.
 This notation extends to potential selection indicators as well: $S_{it}(w) = \prod_{j=1}^{J}s_{it}^{j}(w)$.

 The four strata defined in Table \ref{tab:strata} exist for each source $j$.
 I can define analogously a variable $V_{i}^{j}$ indicating the principal stratum of unit $i$ defined by the joint values of the potential selection indicator of the source $j$, $(s_{i2}^{j}(1), s_{i2}^{j}(0))$. \begin{assumption} Source-specific monotonicity \\ For any source $j\in\{1,..., J \}$: